 The four profiles were consistent across seventh, tenth and twelfth grade, though the relative size of each of the profiles differed and the movement of students from one profile to another also varied (Figure 2).
 For example, students who had positive attitudes towards math and science ranged in size between 26%-35% of the sample.
 These attitudinal profiles and trajectories were consistently related to mathematics and science achievement.
 In other words, students with more positive attitudes toward science performed higher on the science achievement measures at each grade level.
 Attitudinal profiles were related to gender but not ethnicity.
 For example, in seventh grade, 26% of all females were in the positive attitudinal profile compared to 35% of males.
 There were more females in the qualified positive class (40%) compared to males (30%) and similar percentages of males and females in the indifferent and dim class in seventh grade.
 This pattern of more males in the positive attitudinal profile compared to females persisted through twelfth grade.

 Stability of attitudes.
 The stability of the four attitudinal profiles at each grade level varied over time (Figure 2).
-Attitudes are enduring and persistent for 60% of the sample but not for the remaining 40%.
-18% of all students were consistently in the positive attitudinal profile from seventh through twelfth grade; 15% were consistently in the qualified positive attitudinal profile from seventh through twelfth grade and 46% of all students were consistently in the dim or indifferent class.
+Attitudes are enduring and persistent for 60% of the sample, but not for the remaining 40%.
+Eighteen percent of all students were consistently in the positive attitudinal profile from seventh through twelfth grade; 15% were consistently in the qualified positive attitudinal profile from seventh through twelfth grade and 46% of all students were consistently in the dim or indifferent class.
 For students who changed their attitudes over time, knowing where they started in seventh grade or knowing where the ended in twelfth grade was not sufficient to describe the movement of students through the pipeline.
 For example, although 31% of the students were in the positive class in seventh grade and 32% were in the positive class in twelfth grade, this doesn’t describe which students were in the positive class in seventh grade and how many of them continued to be in the positive class in twelfth grade.
 Results indicate that 66% of the students who were in the positive class in seventh grade remained in the positive class in tenth grade.
 Of those who were in the positive class in seventh grade and tenth grade, 85% were still in the positive class in twelfth grade.
 However, the remaining 34% of the students who were in the positive class in seventh grade did not end up in the positive class in twelfth grade.
 While this pattern is consistent with the notion that student attitudes toward mathematics and science tend to decline or decrease over time there were also students who started off in the dim class in seventh grade but moved to more positive attitudes in tenth and twelfth grade.
-This indicates that attitudes can change both in both positive and negative directions.
+This implies that attitudes can change both in both positive and negative directions.

-There is greater stability in the attitudinal profiles from tenth to twelfth grades compared to seventh to tenth grade.
+We found that there is greater stability in the attitudinal profiles from tenth to twelfth grades compared to seventh to tenth grade.
 For example, if 91% of the students who were in the dim class in tenth grade were in the dim class in twelfth grade compared to 68% of the students who were in the dim class in seventh grade and dim class in tenth grade.
 This suggests that as student’s progress through high school, there is greater stability in attitudes towards mathematics and science.
 However the early instability of the four attitudinal profiles is encouraging for educators in that attitudes toward mathematics and science are not necessarily consistent and thus a malleable factor that can be influenced as students’ progress through middle and high school.